 On November 30, 2023, the Bank received a Letter of Authority (LOA) from the BIR to examine the books and other accounting records for all internal revenue taxes, including documentary stamp taxes and other/miscellaneous taxes, for the period from January 1 to December 31, 2022.
-As at December 31, 2023, the Bank has not received any final assessment.
+The Bank received final decision on disputed assessment dated November 12, 2024.
+The Bank has settled the deficiency taxes, including statutory increments amounting to P907,971 on November 21, 2024.